vmware-archive/declarative-cluster-management/README.md

 ## Overview

-A tool that enables programmers to specify cluster management policies in a high-level declarative language, and compute policy-compliant configurations automatically and efficiently.
-DCM allows constraints and policies, the essence of a cluster manager, to be easily added, removed and modified over time, using a language familiar to developers (SQL).
+Modern cluster management systems like Kubernetes routinely grapple with hard combinatorial optimization problems: load balancing, placement, scheduling, and configuration.
+Implementing application-specific algorithms to solve these problems is notoriously hard to do, making it challenging to evolve the system over time and add new features.
+DCM is tool to overcome this challenge.
+It enables programmers to build schedulers and cluster managers using a high-level declarative language (SQL).

+With DCM, building a scheduler involves representing cluster state in an SQL database, and writing constraints and policies that should apply on that state using SQL.
+Behind-the-scenes, the DCM compiler and runtime generates an encoding of the constraints into an optimization model, which it solves using an off-the-shelf solver.

 ### References